 Identify Mail Preferences

 Know your customer’s mail preferences.
-For example, some businesses may require paper invoices be sent instead of email, while other businesses may have in-house payables systems that require an electronic form.
+For example, some businesses may require paper invoices to be sent instead of email, while other businesses may have in-house payables systems that require an electronic form.

 B2B Late Payment Solutions: What You Should Avoid